 Cadillac has tried to design the interior of its new luxury sedan to rival those of premium German competitors like BMW and Mercedes-Benz.
 And while the CT5 is certainly a step up from the ATS and CTS, it doesn't quite achieve the goal it aspires towards.
 The cabin is far from unattractive, but it lacks inspiration.
 There are a few too many elements taken from other GM vehicles on display here and more than a few that try to copy BMW.
 On the plus side, the controls for the infotainment and convenience features are well laid-out and easy to access.
 Several appealing trim accents, like carbon fiber or wood, also help to hide the overall lack of true upscale quality.

-There are seating appointments for up to five within the cabin of Cadillac's newest sedan.
+There are seating appointments for up to five within the cabin of the 2020 Cadillac CT5 sedan.
 Due to the sportback design of the vehicle, headroom is never exemplary, with the front row offering only enough for average-height adults, while the rear shaves a few inches off of that.
 At least legroom is generous in both rows, but you will still want to seat your taller passengers in the front whenever possible.
 As standard, the front seats feature 12-way power-adjustability with two-way lumbar support, but this is upgraded to 14-way power front seats with four-way lumbar and memory settings on the Premium Luxury.
 The Sport trim enjoys 18-way power front seats with firmer bolsters to help you feel confident when testing the sedan's athletic capabilities.